 The Comments Department will consider all student-written comments for publication, including those written for an independent study, papers for upper-division seminars, and other works not written for credit.
 However, UCLA Law Review does not publish essays, book reviews, response pieces, case notes, poetry, or other non-academic student-written works.
 For the types of student-written comments previously accepted for publication, refer to past issues of UCLA Law Review.

 There is no page limit or minimum for consideration.
-As a guideline, comments chosen for publication are usually around 20,000 words, including footnotes.
+As a guideline, comments chosen for publication are usually between 14,000 and 25,000 words, including footnotes.
 Preference will be given to comments that are 25,000 words or less.

 UCLA Law Review does not accept submissions from students of other schools.
 No UCLA Law student may publish more than two comments in total with UCLA Law Review.